“So, what are you going to do during your career break”? my boss asks me on my last day. “ “I’m heading off to Albania, working in a hostel”

 How much money will I earn?

-Sorry to disappoint you, but you are not going to get rich from doing hostel work.
+Sorry to disappoint you, but you are not going to get rich from working in a hostel.
 This is all about the experience!
 The most common thing is that you get free accommodation (dorm or private) and food in exchange for a few hours of work.
 You rarely get paid, unless it is a full-time job and/or management function.
 Sometimes you get some pocket money or discount on alcohol.

 6. Where I’ve worked: